marcduiker/building-a-resilient-workflow-with-durable-functions/labs/03_create_queuetrigger_function.md

     }
 }
 ```
-> Note the use if the `IBinder` type in the method signature instead of a specific binding such as `Queue` or `Blob`.
+> Note the use of the `IBinder` type in the method signature instead of a specific binding such as `Queue` or `Blob`.

 > Note that a `BlobAttribute` is created inside the function and a `TextWriter` is used to write the file to the blob.